sophielansweeper/embedded-workflow-builder-docs/docs/custom-code.md

 The return value is specified using the `data` key in the return object.

-In this example suppose a previous step `Get Users` returned an array of user objects.
+In this example, suppose a previous step `Get Users` returned an array of user objects.
 This step will return an array of the users' names, in all caps:

 ```javascript